apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-coupled/install-config-cluster.md

   ```

 :::tip Tip
 Please add `enable_fqdn_mode=true` in start config.
-If you want to use ip mode and K8s have the ability that the pod IP keep the same after restarted, please refer to the [issue](https://github.com/apache/doris-operator/issues/138) to config.
+If you want to use ip mode and K8s have the ability that the pod IP keep the same after restarted, please refer to the issue [#138](https://github.com/apache/doris-operator/issues/138) to config.
 :::

 ### Custom BE startup configuration